zulip/zulip/docs/production/deployment.md

 #### Step 2: Create the Postgres database

-Access an administrative `psql` shell on your postgres database, and run the commands in `scripts/setup/create-db.sql` to:
+Access an administrative `psql` shell on your Postgres database, and run the commands in `scripts/setup/create-db.sql` to:

 * Create a database called `zulip`.